campbellzacharyc/restaurant-page/README.md

-This is a JavaScript project using Webpack to build a Restaurant Page.
+This is a JavaScript project using Webpack and ES6 modules to build a Restaurant Page.
 It is part of The Odin Project cirriculum.